 Guided Kayak Tours to Munyon Island

 Our guided kayak tours, available on a limited basis, allows visitors to see and experience the wonders of the Park in the company of an experienced guide with knowledge of the flaura and fauna of the estuary.
 Please call 561-624-6950 for days and times.

 Do you have your own kayak or canoe?

-You are welcome to bring your own kayak or canoe to the park and launch it from the public kayak/canoe launch.
-(Please ask for direction and the Front Gate for directions to the launch site.
+You are welcome to bring your own kayak or canoe to the Park and launch it from the public kayak/canoe launch.
+Please inquire at the Park Gate for directions to the launch site.